 When you’re traveling, it can be easy to get lost, turned around or wander aimlessly looking for that coffee shop you know you saw when you walked out of your hotel.
-If you head to Stockholm, Sweden’s most visited city, look for these landmarks to help keep your bearings (and you’ll be checking out some great Swedish culture while you’re at it).
+If you’re looking for a “Stockholm for first timers” guide, look no further than this article.
+Keep an eye out for these landmarks to help keep your bearings (and you’ll be checking out some great Swedish culture while you’re at it).

 Part of the collection of maritime museums in Sweden, the Vasa Museum gets its name from the ship that’s its centerpiece.
 According to the museum’s website Vasa is a Swedish warship that sank in 1628, but after 333 years in the water the ship was pulled out and is now “the world’s only preserved 17th century ship.”
 You can recognize the building from the front where skeleton ship sails shoot straight up from the roof of the building.

 The Nobel Museum is full of work from Nobel Prize winners, with tidbits and artifacts from Alfred Nobel’s life.
 The Nobel Prize awards laureates, or achievers, in the fields of chemistry, physics, medicine, economic sciences, literature and peace.
 The exterior of the building is long and rectangular, with beautiful arched windows, columns and a tower right above the center entrance.